 The security of FILS authentication depends on the following assumptions:

-between the STAs is protected with a secure authenticated encryption function.
+Key confirmation between the STAs is protected with a secure authenticated encryption function.

-Each STA .
+Each STA has a device certificate that is issued by a Certificate Authority that is trusted by the other STA..

 A finite cyclic group is negotiated for which solving the discrete logarithm problem is computationally infeasible.

+For interoperability reasons, we will assume the following:

 Both the STA and AP have at least one finite cyclic group from the dot11RSNAConfigDLCGroupTable in common.
+This cyclic group shall correspond to the P-256 curve as specified by NIST [FIPS Pub 186-2].

+Both the STA and AP shall support ECDSA certificates defined over this P-256 curve, with uncompressed points, and the SHA-256 hash function.

+Preferably, certificates should be short-lived, thereby obviating the need for CRLs, OCSP, etc, and not contain cross-certification chains.
+For a motivation, please see [Rivest, Gutmann, Rubin, Micali].

 11.9a.2 FILS Authentication protocol

-The STA and the AP communicate using 802.11 authentication to perform key establishment and 802.11 association frames to perform key confirmation.
+The STA and the AP communicate using 802.11 authentication to perform key establishment and 802.11 association frames to perform key confirmation and mutual entity authentication.

-After exchanging 802.11 authentication frames, the STA and AP derive a shared secret key which will be used to derive a PMK that is authenticated exchang 802.11 association frames.
+After exchanging 802.11 authentication frames, the STA and AP derive a shared secret key, which will then be used to derive a PMK that is authenticated via the exchange of 802.11 association frames.
+This provides for mutual key confirmation between both parties.
+Mutual device authentication is realized via the exchange by either party of a digital signature over the communicated ephemeral keys and verification hereof by the other party.

 11.9a.2.1 Discovery with FILS Authentication

 An AP indicates that it is capable of performing FILS Authentication by constructing a FILS-capable Beacon or Probe response.
-FILS-capable 802.11 Beacons or Probe responses shall contain an AKM indicating support for FILS Authentication as well as FILS Identity IEs indicating the identity of the AP.
+FILS-capable 802.11 Beacons or Probe responses shall contain an AKM suite element indicating support for FILS Authentication as well as FILS Identity IEs indicating the identity of the AP.

-A STA that discovers a FILS-capable AP may begin the FILS Authentication protocol to the AP.
+An STA that discovers a FILS-capable AP may begin the FILS Authentication protocol to the AP.

 11.9a.2.2 Key Establishment with FILS Authentication

 A FILS-capable STA and AP establish a shared key by exchanging 802.11 authentication frames.
-The STA first random rivate key finite cyclic group from the dot11RSNAConfigDLCGroupTable with which to perform the exchange.
+The STA first generates a random public-private key pair corresponding to the finite cyclic group from the dot11RSNAConfigDLCGroupTable with which to perform the exchange.

 It then constructs an 802.11 authentication frame with the Authentication algorithm number set to <ANA-5> and the Authentication transaction sequence number set to one (1).
-The chosen finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42), the STA’s FILS Identity shall be indicated using the FILS Identity IE (see 8.4.2.121a), the shall be the element (see 8.4.), the shall be FILS (see 8.4.)
+The chosen finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42), the STA’s FILS Identity shall be indicated using the FILS Identity IE (see 8.4.2.121a), the ephemeral public key shall be indicated using the element field (see 8.4.1.40), the device’s public key certificate shall be indicated using the FILS Certificate Element (see 8.4.2.121c), and the FILS session identifier shall be indicated using the FILS session element (see 8.3.3.11).

-The STA shall transmit the 802.11 authentication frame to the AP.
+The STA shall transmit this message as the 802.11 authentication request frame to the AP.